ganeti/ganeti/doc/design-2.0-locking.rst

 This needs to be compatible with every other lock in the system, especially metalocks that guarantee to grab sets of resources without specifying them explicitly.
 The implementation of this will be handled in the locking library itself.

+Of course when instances or nodes disappear from the cluster the relevant locks must be removed.
+This is easier than adding new elements, as the code which removes them must own them exclusively or can queue for their ownership, and thus deals with metalocks exactly as normal code acquiring those locks.
+Any operation queueing on a removed lock will fail after its removal.

 Asynchronous operations
 ~~~~~~~~~~~~~~~~~~~~~~~